refenv/cijoe/docs/source/index.rst

 - ``-m`` / ``--monitor``: Enable real-time monitoring of the task.

-For a detailed description of usage see ``cijoe --help`` and refer to the rest of the documentation, and good place to continue is with :ref:`sec-usage`.
+For a detailed description of usage see ``cijoe --help`` and refer to the rest of the documentation; a good place to continue is with :ref:`sec-usage`.

 .. _sec-introduction: